intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 To allow that just set `AWS_RDS_IAM_ROLE` to `True`.
 In this case `DB_PASSWORD` is not required anymore.

 Moreover, to avoid to run PostgreSQL locally, you would need to use the option `--use-external-database` when launching IntelOwl with the `start.py` script.

+#### SES

+If you like, you could use Amazon SES for sending automated emails (password resets / registration requests, etc).

+You need to configure the environment variable `AWS_SES` to `True` to enable it.

 #### Secrets